minghu6/rust-key-hash-set/README.md

-## A HashSet wrapper supports the key function.
+## A Key Set supports the flexiable key function.

 ## Add it to dependecy